 The circumstance of aggravation are:

-- Failing to comply, as soon as practicable, with a request or signal given by a police officer to stop the motor vehicle;
+- dailing to comply, as soon as practicable, with a request or signal given by a police officer to stop the motor vehicle;

-The maximum penalty for an aggravated offence by a first offender in which the police were ignored is a fine of up to 300 penalty units and/or imprisonment for three years.
-If police were ignored and the driver is a repeat offender, the penalties rise to 500 penalty units and/or imprisonment for five years.
-For any other aggravated offence of dangerous driving, the maximum penalty is 200 penalty units and/or imprisonment for two years.
+The maximum penalty for an aggravated offence by a first offender in which the police were ignored is a fine of up to 300 penalty units ($48,000) and/or imprisonment for 3 years.
+If police were ignored and the driver is a repeat offender, the penalties rise to 500 penalty units ($80,000) and/or imprisonment for five years.
+For any other aggravated offence of dangerous driving, the maximum penalty is 200 penalty units ($32,000) and/or imprisonment for 2 years.

 Automatic licence disqualifications apply upon conviction for dangerous driving.
 First offenders are disqualified for a mandatory minimum of three months and repeat offenders for a mandatory minimum of 12 months.
 For any aggravated offence, the mandatory minimum disqualification is 12 months.
 In each situation, the court can order a longer disqualification if it thinks it appropriate.

-If the court is satisfied beyond a reasonable doubt that the defendant committed an offence but is not satisfied it was an aggravated offence, the court can find the defendant guilty of the ordinary offence against Section 7 but not guilty of the aggravated offence charged (Section 7A).
-However this can only occur if the defendant has been given procedural fairness in relation to that finding of guilt.
+If the court is satisfied beyond a reasonable doubt that the defendant committed an offence but is not satisfied it was an aggravated offence, the court can find the defendant guilty of the ordinary offence against section 7 but not guilty of the aggravated offence charged (section 7A).
+This can occur only if the defendant has been given procedural fairness in relation to that finding of guilt.

 What must be proven